HEALTH & SAFETY DATA SHEET.

 Composition/Information on Ingredients

-General description: a mixture of solvent and water for the removal of residues in Electronics
+General description: a mixture of solvent and purified water for use as a test fluid in Ionograph

 -Appearance: Colourless liquid

 -Contact with skin: Prolonged skin contact will result in defatting of the skin, irritation, and possible

 -Inhalation: Irritating to eyes and respiratory system (836/37.
 May cause dizziness, confusion, headache or